 The division of the Tongue Tie is called Frenulotomy.

-This involves using a pair of blunt end, curved scissors to cut the fold of tissue under the tongue that is too short or restricted, therefore allowing more movement of the tongue muscle itself.
+This involves using a pair of blunt end, curved scissors to cut the connective tissue under the tongue that is too short or restricted, therefore allowing more movement of the tongue muscle itself.

 Benefits of Frenulotomy

 Research is continuing into Frenulotomy to help parents make an informed choice regarding the procedure (see www.tongue-tie.org.uk for further information).

 NICE (National Institute of Clinical Excellence) act as the advisory board in all aspects of health care research in the UK, setting standards and guidance for practitioners to follow.